ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-19-weeknote-monday-15-june-to-friday-19-june.markdown

 * Wondering if Miro is actually better than Omnigraffle at flowy charty things.
 * Spent a fun hour listening to a team from another place alother, who dropped me a line to see if I would mind spending some time with them.
 Just a super fun hour.
 * Started pulling together an “approach to work” to compare work possibilities off.
 Nothing rigid, but something in there about “preferred approach”.
 Be interesting to compare it to what I had for the studio six years back, see what’s changed, see what’s not.
+* Reminded a few times this week about [providing useful feedback](https://www.ermlikeyeah.com/criticism-a-simple-guide/).
+Tone as well, eh.
+It's how ya tell 'em!
 * Finished work later than planned most days.
 Result: Having my evening time squeezed by my daily commitment to running, eating dinner, and then doing something else.
 That last bit lost out.
 * Running 35km by Friday felt good though, even running 7.5km in the drizzle last night.
 Getting to 60km by end of the weekend looks possible.
 * Managed to squeeze in a little bit of time on [Control](https://en.wikipedia.org/wiki/Control_(video_game)).
 Actually enjoying, now I’ve got past that boss, which was pretty easy to get past in the end.
 I was piling in too far, too soon.
 Don’t read too much into that, please.
 Didn't need to look up a walkthrouhg on YouTube either.